prabhacap/IPTV/README.md

 # IPTV Tamil Local TV Channel Playlist
 This project contains playlist file which can be used as provider in IPTV.
-Playlist m3u file contains 50+ local tamil channels
+Playlist m3u file contains 90+ local tamil channels
 1. Download <a href="https://github.com/prabhacap/IPTV/releases/latest/download/playlist-tamil-local.m3u">M3U Playlist</a>.
-2. Use the m3u file as a new provider in any IPTV app like VLC Media Player, Kodi PVR IPTV Simple Client etc.,
+2. Use the m3u file as a new provider in any IPTV app like VLC Media Player, Kodi PVR IPTV Simple Client, TiviMate etc.,
 3. Also you can give remote URL for the playlist.
 URL is case-sensitive

 ```